CHansenCode/CHansenCode-Component-Library/README.md

 # CHansenCode Component Library

-This project is a collection of components designed for and use with CHansenDesign web-templates, cms-template.
+This project is a collection of components designed for the use with CHansenDesign web-templates, cms-template.
 It serves as a centralised repository from which the templates gets components.

-## The usage of this library

-All components within this library is standalone.
+## Dependencies

+- cow

+- cow 2

+## Outro